A True Local Tour Guide Who Knows Chiburijima Island Inside and Out

 Head east on Prefectural Route 332 Chiburijima Line, pass Shijumagari Pass, which is on the border between Tataku area and Usuge area, and then go down the road for about 100 – 200m towards Usuge area.
 You will find a quiet, unnamed place.
 The view there gives a sense of openness; its beauty captivates you no matter how many times you visit.

 The autumn sunsets are especially beautiful.
-I love the way the horizon turns crimson red just after the sun sets, and then the colour of the sky gradually changes towards the dark colour of the night sky.
+I love the way the horizon turns crimson red just after the sun sets, and then the color of the sky gradually changes towards the dark color of the night sky.
 For me, it is a moment where I feel connected with the universe, and there is an indescribable feeling.